FlossCross Alternative for Guided Cross Stitch Pattern Making

 Pricing comparison

 FlossCross being free is a real strength.
-StitchLark has to justify its paid tier with saved time, better UX, and better results rather than trying to beat free on price.
+StitchLark has to justify itself with saved setup time, guided cleanup, and a smoother workflow rather than trying to beat free on price.

 Platform availability